 There are at least seven words referencing bread in the Hebrew language version of the Old Testament and three Greek words referring to it in the New Testament.
-Mentioned at least 492 times in the original languages of the Bible, it is easy to see how important this food was to everyday life.
+Mentioned at least 492 times in the original languages of the Bible, it is easy to see how important bread was to everyday life.

-In Biblical times (for most people in and near Israel), bread was a part of a basic diet that included vegetables, fruit, olives and cheese.
+In Bible times (for most people in and near Israel), bread was a part of a basic diet that included vegetables, fruit, olives and cheese.
 Meat and fish were seldom eaten (herded animals were needed for work and producing milk) except for special occasions (Genesis 18:7), or keeping one of God's Holy Feast Days (Exodus 12:1 - 8, Deuteronomy 14:26, etc.) or by those who were wealthy (1Kings 4:23).

-Additionally, in the New Testament, it symbolized Jesus the Messiah and the eternal life he offers to those willing to follow him with their whole heart (John 6:32 - 35, 41, 50 - 51).
-The unleavened bread used during Christ's last Passover represented his willingness to offer his own body as a sacrifice for our sins and to make our healing possible (Matthew 26:26, 1Corinthians 11:23 - 30).
+Additionally, in the Bible, bread symbolized Jesus the Messiah and the eternal life he offers to those willing to follow him with their whole heart (John 6:32 - 35, 41, 50 - 51).
+The unleavened version of this staple was used during Christ's last Passover represented his willingness to offer his own body as a sacrifice for our sins and to make our healing possible (Matthew 26:26, 1Corinthians 11:23 - 30).